-Mike Zafirovski is founder and President of The Zaf Group, a management consulting and investment firm.
+Mike Zafirovski is founder/president of The Zaf Group, a management consulting and investment firm.
 The Blackstone Group is the firm’s principal client where Mike is an executive advisor and also serves on the board of directors of three Blackstone companies: non-executive chairman of DJO Global Inc and PGI Inc, and independent director for Apria Healthcare Services.
 Since 2004, he has also served on the board of directors of Boeing, and since 2012, on the board of Stericycle.

 Previously, in a 34-year corporate career, he served 21 years as President/CEO/COO at Nortel, Motorola, and five GE businesses in the high tech, industrial, consumer, and financial services industries.
 Demonstrated ability to develop strategy, simplify complexity, attract and develop strong teams, and drive execution (in the 21 years of P&L responsibility, revenue growth exceeded 8% per year and EBITDA gains averaged 350 BPs per year).